Upcoming events

 Virtual attendees:

-W e will also provide a zoom link to view the event to registered attendees.
+We will also provide a zoom link to view the event to registered attendees.
+Please RSVP only once.
+RSVP to either join in person or virtually.

 Science by the Slice is free and open to any interested members of the public, as well as science journalists and science communicators of all stripes.
 Feel free to extend this invitation to anyone who might want to attend.